aliceliveprojects/WildLoggingDBParent/ReImplementing.md

 ## Set-up RESTlet

-We use Restlet Studio for building an and editing REST API definitions.
+We use [Restlet Studio](https://studio.restlet.com/apis/local/info) for building an and editing REST API definitions.

 The Restlet API for urban wild is public.
 The original account is available [here](https://cloud.restlet.com/apis/25850/versions/1/overview)
 The REST API definition is [here](https://cloud.restlet.com/api/apis/25850/versions/1/swagger2?media=json), and copied to this repo [here](https://github.com/aliceliveprojects/WildLoggingDBParent/blob/master/documentation/restlet/swagger.yaml)
 Now we have the definition of the interface, to use in this project.
 Note: RESTlet's UI is the best for creating interfaces.
 Well worth getting an account and using it.

-1. We created a RESTlet account for the porject identity
+1. We created a RESTlet account for the project identity

 2. We imported the REST API definition into the Restlet Studio Tool, to take a look: